rkoopmann/rkoopmann.github.io/index.md

 }
 </style>

-Here's some things.
-Some are stupid.
+Here's some things; Some are good, some are okay, a lot are stupid.

 {% assign posts_by_year = site.posts | group_by_exp: "post", "post.date | date: '%Y'" %}
 {% for year in posts_by_year %}